Back to blog

 6. Surfer SEO Grow Flow: automated task recommendations

-Each task in Grow Flow includes a brief explanation of why it was recommended and an estimate of potential impact.
-For example, a task might say: "Your page /blog/email-marketing-guide ranks #14 for 'email marketing best practices' (320 monthly searches).
+• A typical task reads: "Your page /blog/email-marketing-guide ranks #14 for 'email marketing best practices' (320 monthly searches).
 Optimizing this page could increase organic traffic by an estimated 80–120 visits/month."
-You can accept, dismiss, or snooze each task.
-The system learns from your decisions and adjusts future recommendations accordingly.

 7. Surfer SEO internal linking suggestions